intel/container-experience-kits-demo-area/usb-stick/README.md

 2. All output files will be placed in the `usb-stick/build` directory.
 Additionally, .tar archive containing .ova image, scripts and cloud-init ISO will be created in the usb-stick directory.

-3. To download and install VirtualBox platform go to [official download page](https://www.virtualbox.org/wiki/Downloads).
+3. To download and install VirtualBox platform go to [official download page](https://www.virtualbox.org/wiki/Downloads), follow up [installation](#installation).

 **Note**: To build cloud-init ISO only go to `usb-stick/iso` directory and run `make` command.